The Project Lifecycle

 While each project will have its own specific needs in assembling a project team, here are some common roles to consider:

 - A Principal Investigator (PI) or Project Leader is responsible for the vision and overall plan and execution of the project.
 The PI is typically a designer, practitioner or researcher.

 - Co-Principal Investigators (co-PIs) share responsibilities with the Principal Investigator.
 For some projects, co-PIs are from the PI’s own institution or department, while in other projects, co-PIs are collaborators who bring expertise and resources from outside institutions.

-- An Evaluator conducts front end and formative evaluation to inform the iterative development of a project and summative evaluation to measure the project’s impacts on its intended audience, as well as other outcomes and outputs, intended or unintended.
+- An evaluator measures the project’s impacts on its intended audience, as well as other outcomes and outputs, intended or unintended.
 The evaluator may also make general recommendations about the effectiveness of the learning approach or other generalizable aspects of the project.
 Projects sometimes engage external review boards or other evaluative entities to play this role.

-- Advisors bring expertise in all of the serve as thought leaders who provide input throughout the project development process.
+- Advisors bring expertise and serve as thought leaders who provide input throughout the project development process.

 How can I find an expert to add value to my team?

 The STEM for All Multiplex site contains < 3 > minute videos that provide succinct descriptions of federally-funded STEM education research and practice projects and include links to the names of the principal investigators, co-principal investigators and project abstracts.
 Those tagged as "informal learning" can be found here.
 The InformalScience.org member directory is a resource that can be used to further identify the expertise and experience of potential project team members, partners and consultants, based on how they tagged their previous work when they created their profiles.

 Develop an Evaluation Plan